 birth rate: third highest in the world

-infant mortality rate: third highest in the world
+infant mortality rate: fifth highest in the world

 * sources: World Bank and UNDP, 2016